MarkStreek/HomeAssistantGoogleCalendarPimper/README.md

 > **Note:** This project only works when you host HomeAssistant and have acces to the REST API.
 >
-> Additionally, you have to create a Google Cloud Project and enable the Google Calendar API
+> Additionally, you have to create a Google Cloud Project and enable the Google Calendar API.

 For more information about the Google Calendar API, see the [official documentation](https://developers.google.com/calendar).
 And for more information about home assistant, see the [REST API documentation](https://developers.home-assistant.io/docs/api/rest/).